ElinaBoman/rootme/README.md

 Before finishing the project a sitemap.xml and robots.txt file was created to optimize search engine results.
 The sitemap was created with XML Site map and placed in the root directory of the project.
 The robots.txt file was also placed in the root directory with instructions for search engine crawlers of what folders they were allowed inside.
 I choose to disallow accounts and baskets for user privacy reasons.

 Before finishing the project a sitemap.xml and robots.txt file was created to optimize search engine results.
 The sitemap was created with XML Site map and placed in the root directory of the project.
-The robots.txt file was also placed in the root directory with instructions for search engine crawlers of what foldes they were allowed inside.
-I choose to diallow accounts and baskets for user privacy reasons.
+The robots.txt file was also placed in the root directory with instructions for search engine crawlers of what folders they were allowed inside.
+I choose to disallow accounts and baskets for user privacy reasons.

 ### Database Schema
 Early in the project I started thinking about the models that I would need in this project.
 I started thinking about which models should be related to each other and what kind of table it would be.
 Below is an early sketch of my models.
 They were later modified and do not represent the finished product, but the relationship between them stayed the same.
 The database model sketch was created with Lucidchart.